philtelco/philtelco.github.io/_posts/2024-02-10-protel-programming-line.md

 After the download finishes, dial `*#6`, and you should hear a timestamp of the last successful download.

 If your download fails, try repeating the steps above again.
 Otherwise, make sure you have working (and charged) payphone batteries (test this by calling your payphone and seeing if the internal modem picks up), a working keypad, etc. **Note: You may need to retry five times or so depending on a number of factors, VoIP can be temperamental.
 For additional help, don't hesitate to [contact us](/contact/).**

+## Direct SIP Connection

+We now have a direct SIP connection into our PBX for programming.
+Connection information is supplied below.

+* Server: programming.philtel.org
+* Port: 16556
+* Username: protel
+* Password: protel
+* Codec(s): ulaw

+The context is set so that any phone number dialed over this connection will be sent to out programming setup.
+You can follow the programming steps above as written with this SIP setup and the behavior should be identical.

+If you are connecting via an ATA, make sure you use the G.711 ulaw codec, disable echo cancellation and fax options, and set the jitter buffer to be fixed (different people have different success rates with high/medium/low buffer so you may need to play around with this).

 ## Next Steps